What is Cloud Composer?

 contributor's development directory.

-gcloud composer environments run test-environment-name \ trigger_dag -- dag-id --subdir /home/airflow/gcs/dags/alice_dev
+gcloud composer environments run test-environment-name \ test -- dag-id task-id execution-date --subdir /home/airflow/gcs/data/alice_dev

 How do I keep my deployment and production environments in sync?